 Over the past few months, Russian courts have been weighing the option of outright banning the literature and proselytizing of Jehovah’s Witnesses in that entire country; to date,the religion has been banned in a few provinces because of what the government feels is “extremism.”
 (Please visit the Banning category of this site for updated information.)

-This past week, the Russian high court convened to consider this ban, and in the audience was JW governing body member Mark Sanderson (seated).
+When the Russian high court convened to consider this ban, in the audience was JW governing body member Mark Sanderson (seated).

 Sanderson was so concerned with the outcome of this ban that he flew all the way from the religion’s headquarters in New York, USA, to sit and listen.
 This is hugely distressing, as it reveals quite a bit about the priorities of the religion.
-Less than one month ago, the Australian Royal Commission (ARC) Inquiry held a followup meeting with Jehovah’s Witnesses; as you may already know, the ARC is in place to investigate how child sexual abuse allegations are handled in any institution, and during the first part of this Inquiry in 2015, the Witnesses were found to be quite deficient, to say the least.
+Less than one month ago, the Australian Royal Commission (ARC) Inquiry held a followup meeting with Jehovah’s Witnesses; as you may already know, the ARC was put in place to investigate how child sexual abuse allegations are handled in various institutions, and during the first part of this Inquiry, in 2015, the Witnesses were found to be quite deficient, to say the least.
 (See this post regarding the initial 2015 Inquiry and this post regarding the 2017 followup.)

 During the first part of the ARC Inquiry, in August of 2015, governing body member Geoffrey Jackson gave lip service to their desire to make such improvements:

 Keep in mind, Jackson was there because he had been subpoenaed to appear; he is an Australian citizen and had coincidentally been in Australia at the time, caring for his elderly father.
 He didn’t voluntarily show up or offer to appear, despite his supposed concern to find solutions to child sexual abuse, and despite his statement that he was “happy” to testify.